way0750/algorithmRedux/algo_DST/some tricks.md

     move from back to front
     let one go earlier first and then move slide window, both move in one direction but at different time

+# Make very sure to look at other's solution
+    It is just not worth it to spend too much time (> 15 minutes) on figuring out a solution there is always someone who is better than you out there.
+Don't reinvent the wheel. collect pattern instead.